gvorbeck/dmcm/README.md

-<h1>!DMCM is in the midst of a complete rewrite now that I better know React.
-Look for a completely new version in the coming weeks!</h1>
 <p align="center">
   <a href="https://github.com/gvorbeck/dmcm">
     <img alt="DMCM (Dungeon Master Campaign Manager)" src="https://i.imgur.com/LoTMnlj.png" width="60" />
   </a>
 </p>
 <h1 align="center">
-  DMCM: Dungeon Master Campaign Manager
+  DMCM: Dungeon Master's Campaign Manager
 </h1>

-The DMCM is a localhost site that you can use during your 5e TTRPG sessions to house all your DM notes!
-It is powered by the reactjs-based Gatsby static site generator.
+The DMCM is a React-based localhost app that you can use during your 5e TTRPG sessions to house all your DM notes, references, and homebrew stats & spells!
+It is powered by the Gatsby site generator tool.

 A hosted example of the DMCM can be seen [here](https://rpg.iamgarrett.com/).